Everything operators and flight departments need to know about AOG request distribution, trace documentation, and how Red Phone AOG works.

 ▸

 A ghost listing is a part that appears in a supplier's system but is not physically in stock.
 Ghost listings cause dangerous AOG delays.
-Red Phone AOG physically confirms stock with the supplier before presenting any option to you.
+Our participating suppliers are expected to respond with confirmed availability — not what a system says they might have.

 What information do I need to submit a request?